New Public Disclosure Obligations Under the IFPR: What, When and How?

 This provided a wrap-up of outstanding issues, covering areas such as the treatment of own funds (excess drawings by partners and members), depositories, and changes to the UK resolution regime.
 Of broader interest are the new disclosure requirements for MIFIDPRU firms, the subject of the rest of this paper.

-What is the purpose of these disclosures?
+What is the purpose of these public disclosure requirements?

 The public disclosure requirements of IFPR are set out in MIFIDPRU 8, replacing the previous Pillar 3 requirements of BIPRU 11.
 The objectives are broadly similar, namely, to inject market discipline on firms by requiring them to disclose information to key stakeholders and counterparties.
 MIFIDPRU 8 seeks to refine this approach through disclosures on firms’ own funds (financial strength), behaviour (investment policy) and culture (risk management, governance, and remuneration).

-Is there some proportionality in the requirements?
+Is there some proportionality in the IFPR disclosure requirements?

-Yes, many of the new disclosure requirements apply only to non-SNI MIFIDPRU firms.
+Yes, many of the new public disclosure requirements apply only to non-SNI MIFIDPRU firms.
 The main exception is the required disclosures on remuneration policy and practices which apply to both Small Non-Interconnected (SNI) and non-SNI firms alike.
 SNI firms that have additional Tier One instruments (AT1) must also make disclosures on risk management and own funds (see below for more details).

 The FCA advises that a firm’s qualitative disclosures under MIFIDPRU 8 should be appropriate to “its size and internal organisation, and to the nature, scope, and complexity of its activities”.
 In other words, the FCA expects that these will be more concise for smaller firms with straightforward business models.